Back to School Wellbeing: 3 R’s for Teachers, Students and Parents

 Release

-Release is the process of letting go of any negative feelings, thoughts or emotions you may be carrying in your body and mind.
+Release is the process of letting go of any negative feelings, thoughts, or emotions you may be carrying in your body and mind.
 Stress is the body’s natural response to change and perceived threat.
 It is inevitable that you will encounter stress.
-The goal isn’t to not experience stress and negative feelings, but to handle these more effectively.
-The stress cycle is a biological process with a beginning, middle and end.
-You suffer when stress stays in the body and mind and is not released.
+The goal isn’t to avoid stress altogether but to move through it effectively.

-There are many evidence-based ways to release accumulated stress from the body and mind.
+There are many evidence-based ways to release accumulated stress from the body and mind:

 Recharge